mgulyas42/NASsible/README.md

 NASsible is using docker compose.

 ## Features
-List of applications and features what the script can install.
+List of applications and features that the script can install.

 ### General
-- Install docker
+- Docker (`docker`, `geerlingguy.docker`)

 ### Media
 - Calibre